LabIMotion/labimotion.github.io/docs/blog/categories/preview/2025-11-03-announcing-labimotion-2-1-0-preview.md

 ### 🔗 Link Materials to Data: Element Linking

-Scientific research requires clear traceability from materials to results.
-We extend the "Link Element" (aka "Drag Element") field type and it is able to accept hard-coded elements or generic elements.
-Our new **Element Linking** features enable:
+Scientific work requires clear traceability between materials and resulting data.
+The existing **“Link Element”** field type (formerly “Drag Element”) has been extended and now supports both hard-coded elements and generic elements.

+The new **Element Linking** features include:

-- **Link Element to Element**: Associate elements - whether hard-coded elements (such as wellplates) or generic elements - with your generic elements.
+- **Link Element to Element**: Associate elements - such as hard-coded elements (e.g., wellplates) or generic elements - with other generic elements.
-- **Link Element to Dataset**: Similar to Element-to-Element linking, this allows associating elements with your datasets.
+- **Link Element to Dataset**: Similar to Element-to-Element linking, this allows associating elements directly with datasets.

 {: .note}
-**Note for Designer**
+**Note for Designers**
-We now unify the field type name to "Link Element", "Link Molecule", and "Link Sample" (it was "Drag Element", "Drag Molecule", and "Drag Sample").
+Field type names have been unified to **"Link Element"**, **"Link Molecule"**, and **"Link Sample"** (previously "Drag Element", "Drag Molecule", and "Drag Sample").

 (**Link Element to Element** - Click the video to open in a new window <i class="bi bi-window"></i>) {: .fs-2 .mb-0 }